Vancouver-Datajam/project_5/README.md

 #### Data analysis
 * sentiment_ratio.ipynb: Uses Textblob to calculate the positive and negative percentage and ratio based on Tweet texts.
 Finds bigrams and trigrams for each hashtag group.
 * workflow.ipynb: Combines all cleaning and analysis all into one workflow.
+Does not include wordclouds.

 #### Tweet bot
 * tweet_generator.ipynb: A neural network (with Gated Recurrent Units - GRU) was trained on the obtained tweets.
 Given the starting word, it generates ‘new’ tweets!